It is the Lord HIMSELF [and no other] {very emphatic in GK of 1Thes 4} -

 to him that sat on the throne, who liveth for ever and ever,

-the One sitting... is the Living One (so identified 110x in Bible).
+the One sitting... is the ever Living One.

 4:10 The four and twenty elders fall down before him that sat on the throne,